Churchill Falls, Newfoundland and Labrador: History

 John McLean is believed to have been the first European to see the falls in 1839.
 In 1967, work on the generating station had commenced, officially inaugurated by Premier Joey Smallwood, while residential facilities also began that year.
 The town was built around a town complex, the Donald Gordon Centre, with amenities such as a school, gymnasium, grocery store, hotel, restaurant, library, curling club and swimming pool.
 Permanent housing facilities were constructed in 1969.
-The town is managed and operated by Nalcor Energy and remains a company town to this date.
+The town is managed and operated by Newfoundland and Labrador Hydro and remains a company town to this date.